The SIM card is your device's ticket to the T-Mobile network!

 - Prepaid accounts: See the Prepaid SIM Card page to check prices or order online.
 You can also stop by a store.

-To activate an unused T-Mobile SIM on a new or existing phone number:
+To activate an unused T-Mobile SIM card:

 If a SIM PIN security code has been entered incorrectly multiple times, the SIM will lock and require you to enter a PUK code to use your device again.